-Windsor Castle is a popular day trip for travellers with a long layover at Heathrow Airport and it isn’t hard to see why.
+Windsor Castle is a popular day trip for travellers with a long layover at Heathrow Airport.
 The castle is a royal residence to this day and occupied by the British royal family.
-Originally the castle was built in the 11th century after the Norman invasion but has since undergone a lot of work to maintain its distinct architecture that attracts visitors from all over the world.
+Originally the castle was built in the 11th century after the Norman invasion.
+It has since undergone a lot of work to maintain its distinct architecture, which attracts visitors from all over the world.

-Another university town not to be missed is Cambridge, a short fifty minute train journey from London.
-Because there are less hotels and tours on offer in Cambridge it is easy enough to visit as a day trip from London, rather than to stay.
+Another university town not to be missed is Cambridge, a short fifty-minute train journey from London.
+Because there are fewer hotels and tours on offer in Cambridge it is easy to visit in a day.
+The train journey is under an hour, making this a quick escape.

 Isle of Wight